-- 4.1) Boston College will comply with the terms of its funding agreements where they stipulate conditions regarding fees and charges including the assumptions about contributions to fees and charges by students and employers made by the funding bodies. - 4.2) When setting fees, Boston College will recognise the fees prevailing in the market place to ensure that prices are competitive this does not mean that prices will be the lowest but will represent good value in relation to the quality of the product. - 4.3) Wherever possible, enable and facilitate students to access other funds available to contribute to the fees and charges of those students who would otherwise have difficulty in paying these costs. - 4.4) Students will be given clear information about fees and charges before the student has committed to the course and other interested stakeholders such as parents and employers on request. - The following fees and other expenses are chargeable unless appropriate remission or financial support is available: - 4.5.1) A tuition fee which includes: - The cost of consumable items necessary to complete the course. - The cost of tools and equipment necessary to complete the course. - Access to relevant study materials to complete the course. - Access to College study facilities. - Access to the internet relevant to their course of study. - Careers advice, wellbeing and pastoral advice. - 4.5.2) Awarding organisation fees for registration and examination. - 4.5.3) The cost of any materials, tools and equipment retained by the students. - 4.5.4) Exam re-sit costs, or retake costs for course modules. - 4.5.5) The costs of educational trips and visits. - 4.5.6) Travel to and from College. - 4.5.7) Meals and refreshments while at College. - 4.5.8) The costs of any licenses or disclosure and barring (DBS) checks necessary to achieve the qualification. - 4.5.9) The cost of overdue, lost or damaged items borrowed from college. - 4.5.10) Concessionary policies for home students. - 4.5.11) Fees for external school or college students. - 4.5.12) Locker keys or other equipment that are fully refundable except in cases of damage or theft. - 4.5.13) The recreational use of leisure and other non-academic facilities where the activity taking place is not a requirement of a course syllabus or not part of a student union membership free entitlement. - 4.5.14) Optional extra activities where the activity is taking place outside a required part of an agreed study programme.
+All learners must provide personal identification in order to prove existence.
+All learners' residency status must be verified before enrolment can be completed.
+This process may take place prior to enrolment.
+Learners will be informed of what types of identification or fee remission evidence the College will accept prior to enrolment taking place.

+Boston College will comply with the terms of its funding agreements where they stipulate conditions regarding fees and charges including the assumptions about contributions to fees and charges by learners and employers made by the funding bodies.

+When setting fees, Boston College will recognise the fees prevailing in the market place to ensure that prices are competitive - this does not mean that prices will be the lowest but will represent good value in relation to the quality of the product.

+Wherever possible, enable and facilitate learners to access other funds available to contribute to the fees and charges of those learners who would otherwise have difficulty in paying these costs.

+Learners will be given clear information about fees and charges before the learner has committed to the course and other interested stakeholders such as parents and employers on request.

+The following fees and other expenses are chargeable unless appropriate remission or financial support is available:

+A tuition fee which includes:

+- The cost of consumable items necessary to complete the course. - The cost of tools and equipment necessary to complete the course. - Access to relevant study materials to complete the course. - Access to College study facilities. - Access to the internet relevant to their course of study. - Careers advice, wellbeing and pastoral advice.

+Awarding organisation fees for registration and examination.

+The cost of any materials, tools and equipment retained by the learners.

+Exam re-sit costs, or retake costs for course modules.

+The costs of educational trips and visits.

+Travel to and from College.

+Meals and refreshments while at College.

+The costs of any licenses or disclosure and barring (DBS) checks necessary to achieve the qualification.

+The cost of overdue, lost or damaged items borrowed from college.

+Concessionary policies for home learners.

+Fees for external school or college learners.

+Locker keys or other equipment that are fully refundable except in cases of damage or theft.

+The recreational use of leisure and other non-academic facilities where the activity taking place is not a requirement of a course syllabus or not part of a student union membership free entitlement.

+Optional extra activities where the activity is taking place outside a required part of an agreed study programme.
 In this case charging is at the discretion of the College that would otherwise meet the cost of provision.
-Examples of optional extra activities include theatre, cinema or museum visits or other day or residential visits that are not a requirement of course syllabuses. - 4.5.15) The provision of replacement certificates.
+Examples of optional extra activities include theatre, cinema or museum visits or other day or residential visits that are not a requirement of course syllabuses.

+The provision of replacement certificates.